neeltron/Brain-Controlled-Robotic-Joint/README.md

 ## Citations

 [1] Laurell, Katarina, Bo Larsson, and Orvar Eeg-Olofsson.
 "Prevalence of headache in Swedish school children, with a focus on tension-type headache."
-Cephalalgia 24.5 (2004): 380-388.
+Cephalalgia 24.5 (2004): 380-388. <br>
 [2] Seo, Ssang-Hee, Jung-Tae Lee, and Marius Crisan.
 "Stress and EEG."
-Convergence and hybrid information technologies 27 (2010).
+Convergence and hybrid information technologies 27 (2010). <be>
 [3] Ha, Unsoo, et al. "A wearable EEG-HEG-HRV multimodal system with simultaneous monitoring of tES for mental health management."
-IEEE transactions on biomedical circuits and systems 9.6 (2015): 758-766.
+IEEE transactions on biomedical circuits and systems 9.6 (2015): 758-766. <be>
 [4] Vanitha, V., and P. Krishnan.
 "Real time stress detection system based on EEG signals."
-(2016).
+(2016).<be>
 [5] Fingelkurts, Andrew A., et al. "Impaired functional connectivity at EEG alpha and theta frequency bands in major depression."
 Human brain mapping 28.3 (2007): 247-261.